keypup-io/cloudenvoy/README.md

 Cloudenvoy works with the local pub/sub emulator as well, meaning that you can work offline without access to GCP.

-**Maturity**: The gem is relatively young but is production-friendly.
-We at Keypup have already processed hundreds of thousands of pub/sub messages through Cloudenvoy.
-If you spot any bug, feel free to report it! we're aiming at a `v1.0.0` around Q1 2022.

 ## Summary

 1. [Installation](#installation)